Finding Summer Internships for High School Students

 How to Find Online Internships for High School Students

+“Play to your strengths,” Pierre Huguet, CEO and co-founder of H&C Education, a college admissions consultancy, told U.S. News & World Report.
 “Your internship should be an opportunity to explore things you are truly passionate about and can’t learn in school.
-With a little creativity, you can always find a way to pursue impressive projects at the intersection of your talents and passions,” Huguet said.
+With a little creativity, you can always find a way to pursue impressive projects at the intersection of your talents and passions.”

-A resume is a summary of your experience and qualifications that are relevant to the jobs you want.
-On a single page, list your name and contact information, high school education, then in reverse-chronological order (most recent first), your work experience, including volunteer work, extracurricular activities, and any awards or accolades you’ve received, like being named to the honor roll.
-Have an adult proofread it for you.
+A basic resume consists of the applicant’s name and contact information, education, then in reverse-chronological order (most recent first), work experience, including volunteer work, extracurricular activities, and any awards or accolades, like being named to the honor roll.

-• Dress in clean, modest, un-torn clothes.
+• Dress in clean, modest, professional clothes.

 • Present a positive attitude and enthusiasm for the job.